satyrnidae/early-game-buckets/README.md

 ## Clay Bucket

 The **clay bucket** is an unfired ceramic bucket.
-It is not able to hold any liquids until it is fired.
+It is not able to hold any liquids until it is fired... *or will it?*

 Clay buckets can be fired in a furnace or kiln.